 All other appeals related to this policy may be submitted through the applicable grievance policy beginning at the appropriate level.
 [See DGBA(LOCAL) for employees, FLD(LOCAL) for students, and GB(LOCAL) for community members]

 Complaints Filed with State or Federal Agencies

-A party shall be informed of any right to file a complaint with appropriate state or federal agencies in accordance with state and federal law.
+A party shall be informed of any right to file a complaint with appropriate state or federal agencies.

 Retention of records shall be in accordance with the College District's records retention procedures.
 [See CIA]